qchenevier/MBA_memoire/doc/action_actor.md

 - A picture (computed from an array of number, given the file format)
 - An array of numbers or text with labels (or column names) and some metadata information about the date and location when the data has been measured, with which instrument.

-Information has 3 fundamental properties: [@Iansiti2014]

-- Digital signals can be transmitted perfectly without error
-- Digital signals can be replicated indefinitely
-- Digital signals can be communicated to the incremental consumer at zero marginal cost

-#### Knowledge and Wisdom: the realm of humans

-##### Knowledge is semantically combined Information

-Knowledge is an intrinsically ambiguous and equivocal term.
-There is still no consensus on the nature of knowledge, except that it is based on perception that can provide a rational justification for it [@Rowley2007]:

-- Knowledge is the combination of data and information, to which is added expert opinion, skills, and experience, to result in a valuable asset which can be used to aid decision making.
-- Knowledge is data and/or information that have been organized and processed to convey understanding, experience, accumulated learning, and expertise as they apply to a current problem or activity.
-- Knowledge builds on information that is extracted from data.
-While data is a property of things, knowledge is a property of people that predisposes them to act in a particular way.

-##### Knowledge exchanges are positive sum
+##### Data, Information and Knowledge exchanges are positive sum

 Soudoplatoff's law: When one shares a material good, one divides it.
 When one shares an immaterial good, one multiplies it [@Aberkane2016].

 Since knowledge is an immaterial good, sharing it does not divide it, but rather multiplies it and also makes it evolve.
 Its economics, also, is one of fluxes rather than one of stocks, in which ownership must clearly be redefined [@Aberkane2016].

-- **Positive Sum**: Knowledge exchanges are positive sum.
+**Positive Sum**: Knowledge exchanges are positive sum.
 This is a re-expression of Soudoplatoff's law.
 Material exchanges are null sum, immaterial exchanges, such as knowledge exchanges, are positive sum [@Aberkane2016].

-An author defines knowledge as 'actionable information', and proposes that actionable information allows us to make better decisions and to provide an effective input to dialogue and creativity in organizations.
-Another author suggests that knowledge may be viewed as an understanding of information based on its perceived importance or relevance to a problem area [@Rowley2007].

-##### Knowledge and Information value lies in Decision-making

-Knowledge consists of that mix of contextual information, values, experience, and rules.
-Knowledge involves the synthesis of multiple sources of information over time.
-The amount of human contribution increases along the continuum from data to information to knowledge [@Rowley2007].

 From an economic and political point of view, knowledge may very well be the only potentially infinite resource that is offered to Humanity.
 We know very well that infinite growth is impossible if it is purely based on raw materials, which are finite, even when they are renewable.
 But infinite growth is not impossible if it is knowledge-based [@Aberkane2016].

+#### Knowledge is integrated by Human cognition

 Knowledge is typically defined with reference to information, but some discuss the processes that convert information into knowledge, whilst others identify the 'added ingredients'.
 The processes that convert information into knowledge are variously described as [@Rowley2007]: